AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-connector.md

 ## About Adobe Analytics Connector integration {#about-analytics-connector-integration}

 Adobe Analytics Connector allows Adobe Campaign and Adobe Analytics interact through the **[!UICONTROL Web Analytics connectors]** package.
-It forwards data to Adobe Campaign in the form of segments concerning user behavior following an email campaign.
-Conversely, it sends indicators and attributes of email campaigns delivered by Adobe Campaign to Adobe Analytics.
+It forwards data to Adobe Campaign in the form of segments concerning user behavior following a campaign.
+Conversely, it sends indicators and attributes of campaigns delivered by Adobe Campaign to Adobe Analytics.

 >[!CAUTION]
 >